Welcome to House of Origami

 Resting Lion

 The king of the animal world finds its place among important origami creations.
-This particular example utilizes curled tips, popularized by the renowned origami artist Shintzu Omahari..
+This particular example uses the wet-folding technique by the famous origami artist, Shintaru Omahshi.